Norway Democrats: Present era (2012–present)

 Vidar Kleppe stepped down as leader in 2012 and was succeeded by Kjell Arne Sellæg.
 The change in leadership was followed by internal strife and resignations.
 Eleven weeks after his appointment as leader, Sellæg left the Democrats to form a new party, the Moderates.
 He was succeeded by Elisabeth Rue Strencbo.
 In 2013 the party elected Fredrik U. Litleskare as new leader of the party.
 Litleskare withdrew from the position in 2014 citing internal non-political conflicts, and was succeeded by Ellen Simonsen as acting leader.
 In 2015 Terje Svendsen was elected new leader.
-In 2016 Kim Steinar Kjærner-Strømberg was elected new leader, until he with the member of the board was exposed for a political coup according to the Norwegian Party Regulation Tribunal (PLN).
+In 2016, Kim Steinar Kjærner-Strømberg was elected new leader, until he was exposed and expelled for having given a fraudulent background.
 He was succeeded by Makvan Kasheikal, an immigrant from Iran.

-The election of Makvan Kasheikal is regarded as not valid by the PLN (The Norwegian Party Regulation tribunal).
+In the 2019 local elections, the party gained popularity and became the third political force in the city council of Kristiansand with 13.4% of the votes.
+The new party leader as of 2021, Geir Ugland Jacobsen who is a contributor to the Russian propaganda channel RT, then transformed the party into a pro-Russian voice in the political debate.
+The party's website refers to Ukraine as the "Kyiv regime" and accuses the West of warmongering in Ukraine.

+The party underwent another name change in 2023, adopting its current name and logo.
+The same year, party founder Vidar Kleppe and all the party's elected representatives in Kristiansand and Southern Norway were expelled from the party after Kleppe criticised the Russian invasion of Ukraine, in opposition to the party's decision to oppose weapons support to Ukraine.
+Kleppe stated that he cannot accept that the party should be associated with Putinism.
+In the 2023 local elections the party received only 0.3% of the votes in Kristiansand, its previous stronghold.

 Political profile

 The main issues for the party are law and order, increased help for the elderly and disabled, and a restrictive immigration and asylum policy.
 The principles of the Norway Democrats are built on Christian values, and Norwegian culture and tradition.
 The party opposes mass immigration and increased Islamic influence, fearing that Western liberal values such as human rights and the Christian heritage will be endangered.
 It also seeks drastic measures against crime.
 When questioned about the party's place on the political spectrum, former Democrats' leader Vidar Kleppe responded that the Democrats are "in many ways a centrist party."
-As of 2015, the party officially describes itself as a "national value-conservative" party.
+As of 2015, the party officially described itself as a "national value-conservative" party.
 The Norway Democrats consider the Danish People's Party and the Sweden Democrats to be their sister parties.
 The party has been characterised by media and scholars as a radical-right populist party.